Compiling on Windows

 pacman -Syu

-pacman -S pacboy git unzip
+pacman -S pactoys git unzip

 pacboy -S python:p make:p toolchain:p libusb:p hidapi:p